On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

 \subsubsection{Quantum Secure Non-Malleable Codes and Extractors}

-To construct our tamper-detection codes in the bounded storage model, we actually require classical split-state non-malleable codes which are \textit{quantum secure}, that is, robust to split-state adversaries who are allowed pre-shared entanglement $\lo_*$ \cite{ABJ22}.
-While it is not too conceptually challenging to modify \cref{definition:non-malleability} to address quantum adversaries, unfortunately, constructions of high-rate quantum secure non-malleable codes remains an open problem.
-Instead, in order to optimize the rate of our results, we appeal to fact that we don't actually require the non-malleability of a worst case message in our codes, just that of a random secret key (see \Cref{subsubsection:overview-bounded-storage}).
-For this purpose, \cite{BBJ23, Boddu2023SplitState} leverage the notion of a \textit{quantum secure, 2-source non-malleable extractor}, and we follow suit.
+Unfortunately, constructions of high-rate (quantum secure) non-malleable codes remain an open problem.
+Instead, in order to optimize the rate of our results, we will appeal to fact that we don't actually require the non-malleability of a worst case message in our codes, just that of a random secret key.
+For this purpose, \cite{BBJ23,Boddu2023SplitState} leverage the refined notion of a \textit{quantum secure, 2-source non-malleable extractor}, and we follow suit.

 The connection between 2-source non-malleable extractors and codes was first made explicit by \cite{Cheraghchi2013NonmalleableCA}.
-Informally, a $2$-source extractor $\nmext$ takes as input two some-what random sources $X$ and $Y$, and outputs a near-uniformly random string $R=\nmext(X,Y)$ (which will be our secret key).
+Informally, a $2$-source extractor $\nmext$ takes as input two some-what random sources $X$ and $Y$, and outputs a near-uniformly random string $R=\nmext(X,Y)$.
 What makes its non-malleable is that $R$ is still near uniformly random even conditioned on any $R'=\nmext(f(X),g(Y))$, which is the outcome of independent tampering functions $f, g$ on the sources $X, Y$.
 In our work we make use of a construction of \emph{quantum secure} $2$-source non-malleable extractors by \cite{BBJ23}:

-\begin{fact}[Quantum Secure $2$-Source Non-malleable Extractor~\cite{BBJ23}] Consider the split-state tampering experiment in \cref{fig:splitstate5} with a split-state tampering adversary $\cA=(U,V,\ket\psi_{E_1 E_2})$.
+\begin{fact}[Quantum Secure $2$-Source Non-malleable Extractor~\cite{BBJ23}] Co-nsider the split-state tampering experiment in \cref{fig:splitstate5} with a split-state tampering adversary $\cA=(U,V,\ket\psi_{E_1 E_2})$.
 Based on this figure, define $p_\sm=\mathbb{P}[(X,Y)=(X',Y')]_{\hat\rho}$ and the conditioned quantum states

-Then, for any $n\geq n_0$ and constant $\delta>0$, there exists an explicit function $\nmext : \{ 0,1\}^n \times \{0,1 \}^{\delta n} \rightarrow \{0,1 \}^{r}$ with $r=(1/2-\delta)\cdot n$ such that for independent sources $X\leftarrow\bits^n$ and $Y \leftarrow \bits^{\delta n}$ and any such split-state tampering adversary $\cA=(U,V,\ket\psi_{E_1 E_2})$, $\nmext$ satisfies \begin{enumerate} \item Strong Extraction: $ \Vert \nmext(X,Y)X - U_{r} \otimes U_n \Vert_1 \leq \eps$ and $\Vert \nmext(X,Y)Y - U_{r} \otimes U_{\delta n} \Vert_1 \leq \eps,$
+Then, for any $n\geq n_0$ and constant $\delta>0$, there exists an explicit function $\nmext : \{ 0,1\}^n \times \{0,1 \}^{\delta n} \rightarrow \{0,1 \}^{r}$ with $r=(1/2-\delta)\cdot n$ such that for independent sources $X\leftarrow\bits^n$ and $Y \leftarrow \bits^{\delta n}$ and any such split-state tampering adversary $\cA=(U,V,\ket\psi_{E_1 E_2})$, $\nmext$ satisfies \begin{enumerate} \item Strong Extraction: $ \Vert \nmext(X,Y)X - U_{r} \otimes U_n \Vert_1 \leq \eps$ and $\Vert \nmext(X,Y)Y - U_{r} \otimes U_{\delta n} \Vert_1 \leq \eps,$\\

 \item Augmented Non-Malleability: $p_\sm\Vert \rhosame_{RE_2'}- U_r \otimes \rhosame_{E_2'} \Vert_1 + (1-p_\sm) \Vert \rhotamp_{RR'E_2'}- U_r \otimes \rhotamp_{R'E_2'} \Vert_1 \leq \eps$, \end{enumerate} with $\eps =2^{-n^{\Omega_\delta(1)}}$.
 Furthermore, $\nmext(x,y)$ can be computed in time $\poly(n)$. \end{fact}